xero/moebius-web/README.md

 # iCE Colors

 Toggles iCE Colors (no-blink mode) on and off.
 Turning iCE Colors off can be a destructive operation if you have already drawn on the canvas
-Any custom brushes that are loaded will be altered if iCE colors are turned off in the editor, and the source image has them turned on.
+Any custom brushes that are loaded will be altered if iCE colors are turned off in the editor and the brush image contains conflicting colors.

 # Resize